ebtc-protocol/ebtc/packages/contracts/test-report.md

   Contract: HintHelpers
-    ✓ setup: makes accounts with nominal ICRs increasing by 1% consecutively (76ms) ✓ getApproxHint(): returns the address of a Trove within sqrt(length) positions of the correct insert position (1441ms) ✓ getApproxHint(): returns the head of the list if the CR is the max uint256 value (270ms) ✓ getApproxHint(): returns the tail of the list if the CR is lower than ICR of any Trove (321ms) ✓ computeNominalCR()
+    ✓ setup: makes accounts with nominal ICRs increasing by 1% consecutively (76ms) ✓ getApproxHint(): returns the address of a Cdp within sqrt(length) positions of the correct insert position (1441ms) ✓ getApproxHint(): returns the head of the list if the CR is the max uint256 value (270ms) ✓ getApproxHint(): returns the tail of the list if the CR is lower than ICR of any Cdp (321ms) ✓ computeNominalCR()

   Contract: Deploying and funding One Year Lockup Contracts